forsbergapp/app_portfolio/README.md

 	With most necessary technology configured to get started and with less third party libraries and module dependencies for performance and better maintainability with code you have control over.
-	Microservice REST API architecture with optional monitoring of each microservice activity.
+	Microservice architecture using circuitbreaker and message queue.
-	Services included are authentication, database, forms, report, geolocation, log, mail and worldcities.
+	Services included are geolocation, mail, PDF and worldcities.
-	These services are based on ideas from
-		- Angular (UI)
-		- Vue (UI)
-		- React (JSX, server component creation, analysis of eventlistener usage, debug and runtime execution)
-	    - existing log monitor and security solutions using SHA256, Bcrypt, json webtoken, Content-Security-Policy, access control of IP and suspicious activity
-		- Oracle Forms and Reports and Oracle Apex.

 	Runs in Node.js using Express framework.

 	Apps are component structured and server-side rendered with database data popluation.